Dear CMR: How can I avoid emotional affairs in my marriage?

 Though these are generalizations, I am sure you can find some truth in each of the categories for yourself.
 Bottomline, if you want to avoid emotional affairs, tend to the heart of your spouse.

 Dr. Aundrea Paxton graduated with her Psy.
 D. in clinical psychology from Rosemead School of Psychology.
-Currently, she is a psychologist at The Guidance Center Long Beach, serving children and their families.
+Currently, she serves as staff psychologist at the Biola Counseling Center and special appointment faculty for Biola University.
 Aundrea and her husband Kerry are both Southern California natives and have a passion for encouraging and supporting the development of healthy relationships and families.